python-jsonschema/jsonschema/docs/faq.rst

             validate_properties = validator_class.VALIDATORS["properties"]

             def set_defaults(validator, properties, instance, schema):
-                for property, subschema in properties.iteritems():
+                for property, subschema in properties.iteritems(): # use properties.items() for python3.x
-                    if "default" in subschema:
+                    if isinstance(subschema, dict) and "default" in subschema: instance.setdefault(property, subschema["default"])
-                        instance.setdefault(property, subschema["default"])

                 for error in validate_properties(